Begonia (dot plant)

 Repotting the Begonia

-Pruning the begonia
+Pruning the Begonia

 In general, the Begonia does not need pruning, but removing old leaves and flowers can increase its ornamental value.
 This allows the plant to put its energy into developing new flowers and leaves.

-Propagating the begonia
+Propagating the Begonia

 The flowering of the Begonia

-Is the Begonia a toxic houseplant?
+Is the Begonia a poisonous houseplant?

-Buy a begonia at Green Bubble
+Buying a Begonia at Green Bubble